What to Wear for Business Headshots: The Best Guide for Success

 Accessories, Glasses, and Subtle Branding

 Finishing touches matter in tight corporate headshots.
-Simple jewelry, glasses, and subtle brand elements can add visual interest or create distraction.
+Simple jewelry, choosing whether to wear glasses, and subtle brand elements can add visual interest or create distraction.
 The goal is keeping attention on your expression.

 Jewelry and Accessories